Tag: weight loss surgery

 • Avoid alcohol

-It may be beneficial to eat 6 small meals per day, instead of the traditional 3 meals a day.
-Your doctor will recommend what specific foods you should avoid and any other steps you need to take to avoid dumping syndrome symptoms.
+Eating 6 small meals daily instead of the traditional 3 meals daily may be beneficial.
+Your doctor will recommend what specific foods you should avoid and any other steps you need to take to prevent dumping syndrome symptoms.

-If you have had an operation and want to try and limit your symptoms, do not attempt to just “power through” dumping syndrome symptoms.
+If you have had stomach surgery and want to try and limit your symptoms, do not attempt to just “power through” dumping syndrome symptoms.
 Instead, rest whenever you feel tired.
 Ample rest will allow your body to regulate its processes.

-If you are able, daily walks may help alleviate feelings of bloating and puffiness.
-We also recommend you do not lift anything at all that may cause you to strain, such as a vacuum cleaner, child, bags of dog food, or a heavy briefcase.
+Daily walks may help alleviate feelings of bloating and puffiness if you can.
+We also recommend not lifting anything that may cause you to strain, such as a vacuum cleaner, a child, bags of dog food, or a heavy briefcase.

 Find Relief from Dumping Syndrome

-You deserve to enjoy dinner with friends or breakfast with your family without having to worry about possible side effects.
-If you notice any symptoms of dumping syndrome, it’s important to contact a doctor.
+You deserve to enjoy dinner with friends or breakfast with your family without worrying about possible side effects.
+If you notice any symptoms of dumping syndrome, it’s essential to contact a doctor.
+A medical professional may recommend an oral glucose tolerance test to diagnose late-phase dumping syndrome.
 A medical professional will be able to analyze your unique symptoms and advise treatments to give you relief.
-Don’t let your health dictate your social plans, energy levels, and your personal comfort!
+Don’t let your health dictate your social plans, energy levels, and comfort!

-If you are struggling with dumping syndrome, don’t hesitate to contact Dr. Long and his team today.
+If you are struggling with dumping syndrome, don’t hesitate to contact Dr Long and his team today.
+Doctors may use the Dumping Symptom Rating Scale to assess your symptoms and determine the best course of treatment.
 Proudly serving the Birmingham area, we specialize in all types of bariatric surgery and can help you with post-op recovery.
-Call us today at 205-850-1973 or contact us online to set up a consultation.
+Call us today at 205-850-1973 or online to schedule a consultation.

 We look forward to helping you take back control of your health!